sanghongn/audio/README.md

-# Instrument
-PROJECT DESCRIPTION (INSTRUMENTS CLASSIFICATION): the data set was given.
+# PROJECT DESCRIPTION: INSTRUMENTS CLASSIFICATION

 Full project is demonstrate on Colab, you can see detail in 'main.ipynb'